 Welcome to the homepage for the Ixia Chapter of the Florida Native Plant Society

-The Ixia Chapter serves the northeast Florida counties of Clay, Duval and Nassau
+The Ixia Chapter serves the northeast Florida counties of Clay, Duval, Nassau & St. Johns

 Clickable Index to Our Website Content